Trace and Index of Dirac-Schr\"odinger Operators on Open Space with Operator Potentials: The principal trace formula

-In this chapter we will exploit theat we will only need the involved integral kernels in their long range limits.
-The first result shows that we need not to care about which values the operator family $A$ has near $0$.
+In this chapter we exploit that we only need the involved integral kernels in their long range limits $\left|x\right|\to\infty$.
+The first result shows that we do not need to care about which values the operator family $A$ has near $0$.

 \begin{Lemma} For $j\in\IN$ let $M=\left(M_{i}\right)_{i=1}^{j}$ be measurable families of bounded operators in $\IC^{r\times r}\otimes\langle A_{0}\rangle^{-n}B\left(H\right)\langle A_{0}\rangle^{-m}$, with